Uncommon/Xit/README.md

 # Xit

-Xit (pronounced "exit") is a graphical tool for working with git repositories.
+Xit (pronounced "exit") is a visual tool for working with git repositories.
 The overall goals are:

 * A useful graphical interface for viewing and managing your repository
 * Stability and scalability - handle large repositories well (lots of commits and lots of files)
 * A well-organized codebase to facilitate continued development

 # Background and current status